 I think everyone gets a little nervous when they think about buying a big item for themselves, then worry it might just sit in the box.
-If you’re buying a Cricut, you want to know if you’ll get enough use out of it.
+If you’re buying a Cricut Explore Air 2, you want to know if you’ll get enough use out of it.

-So I say let’s take a look at this (incomplete) list of all the things you could make with your Cricut.
+So I say let’s take a look at this great, though incomplete, list of all the things you could make with your Cricut.
 Are you interested in any of these?

 - Custom decorative pillows